Are You Truly Rested? Understanding the Seven Types of Rest

 We’ve all experienced those days where, despite getting a full night’s sleep, we wake up feeling just as exhausted as the day before.
 Or perhaps you've had a day filled with a whirlwind of emotions, leaving you feeling completely drained by the end.
 This happens because our bodies and minds expend energy in various ways, and as a result, they require different types of rest to fully recuperate.

-Recognising and incorporating the different types of rest into our lives can make a significant difference in how refreshed and rejuvenated we feel, and can help combat burnout, reduce stress and regulate your nervous system for a healthier, more balanced life.
+Recognising and incorporating different forms of rest can make a meaningful difference in how supported and resourced you feel, and can help calm an overworked nervous system, reduce stress, and create more steadiness in daily life.

 Identifying your Relationship with Rest